YugabyteDB smart drivers for YSQL

 In both cases, the driver attempts to connect to the least loaded server from the available group of servers.
 For topology-aware load balancing, this group is determined by geo-locations specified using the topology keys connection parameter.

-Cluster-aware connection load balancing
+Cluster-aware load balancing

 With cluster-aware (also referred to as uniform) connection load balancing, connections are distributed uniformly across all the YB-TServers in the cluster, irrespective of their placement.

 For example, if a client application creates a hundred connections to a YugabyteDB universe consisting of ten nodes, then the driver creates ten connections to each node.
 If the number of connections is not exactly divisible by the number of servers, then some servers may have one less or one more connection than the others.
-This is the client view of the load, so the servers may not be well-balanced if other client applications are not using a smart driver
+This is the client view of the load, so the servers may not be well-balanced if other client applications are not using a smart driver.

 A connection works as follows: